About the course

 Applicants are advised to visit the Medical Sciences Graduate School website for further information about supervisors connected to this programme.

 The programme provides training in a wide range of biochemical, genetic and cell biological approaches specifically tailored for research into chromosome and developmental biology.
-A clear priority is to provide students with training and supporting infrastructure to apply advanced biological imaging/super resolution microscopy, high-throughput sequencing method (and computational genomics for data analysis), advanced proteomics and state-of-the-art genome engineering.
+A clear priority is to provide students with training and supporting infrastructure to apply advanced biological imaging/super resolution microscopy, high-throughput sequencing methods (and computational genomics for data analysis), advanced proteomics and state-of-the-art genome engineering.